sara-nl/2019-08-28-htdp-elixir/_episodes/run-spider-jobs.md

 squeue -u $USER
 cat var-call-jobid.out #replace the jobid with your jobid
 ```
+You can see that now the job runs properly which is great.

+### <a name="share-data"></a> 3.
+Sharing results in a project

+> **_Food for brain:_**
+>
+> * Often in a project you want to share results with your colleagues.
+Your $HOME is not accessible to other members in the project so how would you share the results?
+Hint: check the folders in your /project/spidercourse directory
+> * Do you have write access to such a folder?
+Do all project members have read and write access to a common folder?

 To do - The above will fail as the output will still be written to Data folders.
 Introduce the Shared space or make them do it in home.
 Introduce the 'overwrite in share' space errors and then indicate the correct paths